A Chemist Coding iOs

 Dipping Toe Further into Swift – Generics Edition

 Work developments have prevented me from doing a lot of iOs, so as things are heating up with Swift and functional programming, my main involvement is reading.
-But I was reading this post by Andrew Bancroft on using Swift functions to replace C macros in your code, and I noticed that the author used an Int-typed function to replace a macro, which is fine, but misses the flexibility of a macro.
+But I was reading [this post][macroPost] by Andrew Bancroft on using Swift functions to replace C macros in your code, and I noticed that the author used an Int-typed function to replace a macro, which is fine, but misses the flexibility of a macro.

 Based on all my reading, I immediately thought of generics.
 It seemed like it should be super easy to replace